yohanse/Instagram-Clone/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
-Ensure your code follows the project's coding standards and includes appropriate tests.
+Ensure your code follows the project's coding standards.

 ## License